Market researchers collect and analyse data and information to help their clients make informed political, social and economic decisions

 Working hours

-Working hours for in-house and quantitative researchers are generally 9am to 5pm, with occasional evening or weekend work required to meet project deadlines.
-It's common for qualitative researchers to have to work evenings and weekends so that they have a better chance of contact with their respondents.
+Working hours for in-house and quantitative researchers are generally 9am to 5pm, with occasional extra hours required to meet project deadlines.
+It's common for qualitative researchers to work evenings and weekends so that they have a better chance of contact with their respondents.

 What to expect

-• You may be desk-based but some market researchers do travel nationally and occasionally internationally to visit client organisations and to complete their research.
+• You may be desk-based but some market researchers travel nationally, and occasionally internationally, to visit client organisations and to complete their research.

-• Self-employment or freelance work is sometimes possible with significant experience.
-For self-employment, this usually means having acquired around ten years' experience and a good network of contacts.
+• Self-employment or freelance work is sometimes possible for those with significant experience and a good network of contacts.

-• This can be a fast-paced, high-pressure role due to the tight deadlines, but it's also challenging, varied and rewarding.
+• This can be a fast-paced, challenging role due to the tight deadlines, but it can also be varied and rewarding.

 Qualifications

-Most employers expect candidates to have a degree and look for skills in communication and analysis.
-If you want to get into quantitative research, the following subjects are useful:
+Most employers expect candidates to have a degree, and look for skills in communication and analysis.
+If you want to get into quantitative research, a numerical degree is useful.
+Relevant subjects include:

 • business or management